Infant Parent Coaching Program

 Dr Emmi Pikler

-Attachment Theory shows us that it is solely from the secure base of the parent that an infant is able to venture out and explore the world and their relationship to it.
-Gordon Neufeld, PhD, the foremost authority on child development, aptly states, the answer to attachment problems is more attachment.
-That a child must first have the experience of being wholly dependent before growing into an independent, self-regulating and robustly confident human being.
+Attachment theory shows us that it is solely from the secure base of the parent that an infant is able to venture out and explore the world and their relationship to it.
+That is what we are fostering with the engaging focused care routines.
+This is what propels a child into an independent, self-regulating and robustly confident human being.

-It is within the structure of creating solid routines, that parents are coached in the fluency of attunement, communication, scripting and pace.
 Daily care routines become an oasis from the typical grind.
 The care routines are highly engaging and enriching activities done together, building relationship, connection and cooperation.
 The infant becomes an active participant in their care, cooperating in the dressing and undressing, anticipating the steps, learning the routine, gaining confidence and a sense of autonomy.

 Attachment Research Study Results